-A: The goal of Collaborative Divorce is to assist people choosing to end their marriage without destroying their family in the process.
-Collaborative Divorce is a dispute resolution process where spouses and their attorneys work together cooperatively to negotiate equitable settlements without going to court.
-The focus is on constructive problem solving based upon the divorcing couples' individual and shared values rather than on adversarial bargaining and court imposed solutions.
-A Collaborative Divorce differs from a traditional divorce because in a collaborative divorce, there is not a financial incentive for a lawyer to go forward with contested issues.
-In fact, if the lawyer believes he or she must go forward with contested issues, each of the lawyers must ultimately withdraw from the client's representation.
-The parties in the Collaborative Divorce always retain their ability to go forward with contested court proceedings -- although this ends the collaborative divorce process and the lawyers must withdraw from the representation.
+A: The goal of collaborative divorce is to assist people choosing to end their marriage in a cooperative, transparent way, without destroying their family in the process.
+Collaborative divorce is a dispute resolution process where spouses and their attorneys work together cooperatively to negotiate equitable settlements without going to court.
+The focus is on constructive problem solving based upon the divorcing couples’ individual and shared values rather than on adversarial bargaining and court-imposed solutions.
+A collaborative divorce differs from a traditional divorce in several ways.
+In a collaborative divorce there is no financial incentive for a lawyer to go forward with contested issues.
+The collaborative method prohibits taking any issues to the courtroom to be resolved.
+In fact, if a party believes he or she must go forward to court with contested issues, each of the collaborative lawyers must withdraw from the case, and both parties must obtain new lawyers to represent them in any litigation.
+The parties in the collaborative divorce always retain their ability to go forward with contested court proceedings — although this ends the collaborative divorce process, and the lawyers must withdraw from the representation.

 Q: What if DIY (do-it-yourself) divorce and/or mediation fail?